estefaniamendiburu/bairesdev-thought-leadership-wizard/README.md

 What's Inside This Repository

-/docs — The six structured documents that power the wizard /voice-profiles — Voice profiles for Nacho de Marco and Justice Erolin /system-prompt — The Claude Project's custom instructions /examples — Example prompts and wizard responses
+The six structured documents that power the wizard Voice profiles for Nacho de Marco and Justice Erolin The Claude Project's custom instructions

 What This Project Is Really About
 Most "AI for content" tools assume the bottleneck is generating words.
 For a serious editorial function, words are not the bottleneck.
 The bottleneck is consistent judgment — knowing which angle is fresh, which lens fits which finding, which author has authority for which topic, which external source actually validates a claim, and which proprietary data point is the start of an article versus the start of a cliché.